shyim/ShyimPluginManager/README.md

 # How to add Plugins?

-* Add a composer.json file to our Repository.
+* Add a composer.json file to your Repository.
 [Example File](https://github.com/shyim/shopware-profiler/blob/master/composer.json)
 * Publish our plugin to packagist.org

 ## Composer-Types